dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T2032: Marriage provides stability for intimacy.
+### T2032: Marriage is essential for providing a stable environment for sexual intimacy.

 |Support|
 |---|